FireIceMan/GLC_framework/README.md

 - Main Problem - The natural selection of sequence has not been quantified.
 In the other hands, the generating algorithm and prediction of sequence usually lack the $\text{\textcolor{red}{interpretability}}$.
 - This project provides

-(1) an evolutionary algorithm that can generate text/protein sequence;
+(1) An evolutionary algorithm that can generate text/protein sequence;

-(2) tools that can be used to analyze text/protein sequence
+(2) Tools that can be used to analyze text/protein sequence

 > Evolution Algorithm Demo [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y).